Giftbit/lightrail/README.md

 ## The 50 Foot View

-Lightrail is a primarily a REST API defined in [lightrail-cloudformation-infrastructure](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/modules/cloudfront-api-distribution-template.yaml).
+Lightrail is a primarily a REST API defined in [lightrail-cloudformation-infrastructure](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/modules/cloudfront-api-distribution-template.yaml) and deployed on AWS.
 The REST API is implemented by microservices that mostly don't talk to each other, but when they do they do it through the REST API or the [Lightail event topic](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/lightrail-stack.yaml#L194).

 The primary microservices are [Rothschild](https://github.com/Giftbit/internal-rothschild) covering /v2/currencies, /v2/contacts, /v2/programs, /v2/transactions, /v2/values; [Edhi](https://github.com/Giftbit/internal-edhi) covering /v2/account, /v2/user; [KVS](https://github.com/Giftbit/internal-kvs) covering /v1/storage; and [Gutenberg](https://github.com/Giftbit/internal-gutenberg/) covering /v2/webhooks.
 This is all defined in [lightrail-cloudformation-infrastructure's cloudfront-api-distribution-template.yaml](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/modules/cloudfront-api-distribution-template.yaml#L102).